banos/xxtmp-testmvc/tests/README.md

-# TodoMVC Browser Tests
+# TobuyMVC Browser Tests

-The TodoMVC project has a great many implementations of exactly the same app using different MV* frameworks.
+The TobuyMVC project has a great many implementations of exactly the same app using different MV* frameworks.
 Each app should be functionally identical.
-The goal of these tests is to provide a fully automated browser-based test that can be used to ensure that the specification is being followed by each and every TodoMVC app.
+The goal of these tests is to provide a fully automated browser-based test that can be used to ensure that the specification is being followed by each and every TobuyMVC app.

-## Todo
+## Tobuy

 - [ ] Complete the test implementation (27 out of 28 are now complete).
 The only test that I am struggling with is to test that the delete button becomes visible on hover.
 - [ ] Make it work with PhantomJS.
 In practice, Phantom is only a little bit faster, but it should work.
 Currently there are a few Phantom specific failures.